aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## Changelog

+**v1.5 Feb, 20th 2022**
+- Fixed for dedicated servers: now the script is called through description.ext function and not more initServer.sqf execVN;
+- Improved: automatic setMarkerAlpha for destination and spawn point markers.

 **v1.2.1 Feb, 10th 2022**
 - Zeus now can see all units and vehicle spawned of the script;
 - Fix the missing global and private variables declaration;